jlibovicky/jlibovicky.github.io/_posts/2019-06-07-MT-Weekly-Probing-the-need-for-visual-context.md

 caused by the multimodal capabilities of the models or by some random artifacts.
-Whereas in 2017, the manual evaluation at WMT suggested that multimodal models are better than their text-only counterparts, in 2018 when the translation quality was higher in general thanks to the Transformer models, there was basically no difference between the text-only and multimodal models.
+Whereas in 2017, the manual evaluation at WMT suggested that multimodal models are better than their text-only counterparts, in 2018 when the translation quality was higher in general (thanks to the Transformer models), there was basically no difference between the text-only and multimodal models.

 The translation quality, however, is not the only thing that people solving the task are interested in.
-The main research question behind the tasks is how to design deep learning models to be able to consider textual and visual information simultaneously.
-It was never clear from the translation quality whether it happens or not, but the introspection of the attention in the models suggested that the models indeed take advantage of both modalities.
+The main research question behind the task is how to design deep learning models to be able to consider textual and visual information simultaneously.
+It was never evident from the translation quality whether it happens or not, but the introspection of the attention in the models suggested that the models indeed take advantage of both modalities.